Maximiliard5/Company-Classifier/README.md

 The results are found in outputs/companies_combined.csv

+Additional information can be found in the Company Classifier Documentation.pdf file.

 ## How to Run

 Open the main Python file and call the main function with your preferred method(s):